Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 - Ask if they approve or disapprove of photo enforcement.

-To achieve the last two steps, POS took a highly unorthodox approach.
-First, three questions asked opinions on whether "... the Department of Public Safety should or should NOT continue to use speed cameras to ticket drivers who exceed the speed limit by eleven miles per hour or more?"
+To achieve the last two steps, the POS pollsters took a highly unorthodox approach.
+First, they asked whether "... the Department of Public Safety should or should NOT continue to use speed cameras to ticket drivers who exceed the speed limit by eleven miles per hour or more"

 The next two questions asked whether local police should continue to use speed cameras to cite drivers for 11 mph over the limit and whether they should continue to use red light cameras.

-I asked Ms. Weigel about inclusion of the stipulation that speeding tickets be issued only for violations at 11 mph or more over the limit.
-Would the approval rate decrease if the 11 mph threshold hadn't been mentioned?
+We asked Public Opinion Strategies partner Lori Weigel about the stipulation that speeding tickets be issued only for violations at 11 mph or more over the limit.
+Wouldn't the approval rate decrease if the 11 mph threshold hadn't been mentioned?
 "I would assume they would be lower on that," she agreed.

-Then the survey's big question.
-The people were asked, "Which [of two statements] comes closest to your own opinion.
+Then the survey's big question: "Which [of two statements] comes closest to your own opinion.
 Do you agree more with:

 "People who support the use of speed cameras because they reduce the number of speeders and make Arizona's highways safer than just using police officers.
 Since the cameras were installed, collisions and fatalities have dropped significantly in the Phoenix area alone.
 Besides, photo enforcement uses no tax dollars.
 It's totally funded by violators.